Hollywood (2002 film)

 Hollywood is a 2002 Indian Kannada science fiction film written by Upendra and directed by Dinesh Babu.
-It starred Upendra in a triple role as Surendra, Upendra and US 47 (a robot) along with the Australian actress Felicity Mason as Manisha and Ananth Nag.
-The movie was shot entirely in Gold Coast, Australia with few supporting actors and a monkey called Lakshmi, voiced by Ramesh Bhat.
-The movie was also dubbed into Telugu in 2003, retaining the same title.
+It stars Upendra in a triple role as Surendra, Upendra and US 47 (a robot) along with the Australian actress Felicity Mason as Manisha and Anant Nag.
+The film was shot entirely in Gold Coast, Australia with few supporting actors and a monkey named Lakshmi, voiced by Ramesh Bhat.
+The film was also dubbed into Telugu in 2003, retaining the same title.